To change the name on your birth certificate you will need to fill out a name change statutory declaration form.

 Department of Internal Affairs have the answers to frequently asked questions regarding name changes on their website.

-Our guide to changing your sex marker on your birth certificate is here to download as a PDF [GMA – Birth Certificate Sex Marker Change Guide] or you can view as an image file by clicking the images below.
+There is a lot of misinformation about the process and requirements for changing your sex marker, so we recommend that you read through our 2019 guide – download as a PDF [GMA – Birth Certificate Sex Marker Change Guide] or view as an image file by clicking the images below.

 If you need any support with your application, get in touch and we can talk you through the process or assist you with the application.
 You can also contact a Community Law Centre for free legal advice.